 Another cartoon we loved was Dick Tracy.
 He wore a watch that worked like a two way radio, wow!
 Maxwell Smart had a shoe phone, and all kinds of crazy gadgets.
 They were laughable and way out for people who watched crackly old black and white TV in awe and wonder.

 Colour came to television in 1967, in Australia anyway, just in time for the moon landing in 1969.
 Not a lot of colour on the moon and they wore white suits, but the flag was colourful.
 Dad bought the first colour TV in our street, it was a huge event in our household.

 I remember seeing early computers, at Monash University, where my dad was a lecturer.
 (I can hear my mother in my head saying, ‘He wasn’t just a lecturer, he was a Reader in Chemistry!’)
 The computer took up an entire floor of the building.
-There were whirring tapes and flashing lights, people in white coats with clip boards.
+There were whirring tapes and flashing lights and people in white coats with clip boards scribbling down important things.
 It was very exciting, but also completely beyond my comprehension.
 People said one day every home would have one.
 They might as well have said everyone would have their own personal rocket and fly to the moon.

 It is hard to believe we are alive in this era.
 It’s also hard to remember life before the internet, but it wasn’t that long ago.
 Technology has divided Baby Boomers into two camps, the tech savvy and everyone else.
 I can’t do maths to save my life but I get technology for some reason.
 Being born the other side of this era probably saved me from being even more of a freak at school!

 I am thankful for flushing toilets and not having to boil washing in a tub or using a mangle like my mother before me.
 How did people find time?
 How did our mother cook all those pastries, biscuits and cakes, look after four children, get the washing done and have the dinner ready on time?
 How was she not stressed out of her mind?
 Somehow there was enough time and our mother took it all in her stride.